 Your training in the open water should be measured in time, not distances, building stamina and acclimating to the cooler water temperatures.
 The distances and speed should be considered in competition only.

 Yes!
 If you or your team/group would like to attempt one of our courses privately or complete and Alcatraz crossing, we can help supply the permits and schedule a date.
 Private and group swims must be planned several months in advance.

 I'd like to do an Alcatraz swim alone.
 What does it cost?

 Private swims are much pricier as we much assure permits from the Coast Guard, coaches, and boat and kayak support.
-Cost for support alone will be up to $550, so we would have to discuss with you in order to give an accurate quote.
+Cost for support alone will be at least to $900, so we would have to discuss with you in order to give an accurate quote.
 We require a 50% non-refundable deposit before we start getting permits, and the second payment at least two weeks before the event.

 I'd like to join a current swim with my group/team - is there a discount?

 Open Water Swimming Safety